FiXato/caRcassonne/README.markdown

 ## Usage
 ******************************************************************************

-### Start a new game using the Original-Carcassonne-Classic tileset:
+### Start a new game using the Original-Carcassonne-Classic tile set:
 `./carcassonne.rb Original-Carcassonne-Classic`

-### Start a new game using the O.C.C. tileset and continue from savestate:
+### Start a new game using the O.C.C. tile set and continue from savestate:
 `./carcassonne.rb Original-Carcassonne-Classic 20100909004744.yaml`

+### Start the TileEditor using the Original-Carcassonne-Classic tile set:
+`./tile_editor Original-Carcassonne-Classic`

 ### NOTES:
-The original tile set is not included, but in the near future a custom default tileset will be included.
+The original tile set is not included, but in the near future a custom default tile set will be included.

 ### Commandline Arguments